What are the best dry herb vaporizers in the UK?

 Looks aside, there are three reasons the Pax 3 is my pick of the bunch :

 - Ease of Use: The Pax 3 is an absolute joy to use and is small enough to be operated with just one hand.
-With a single button at the bottom of the vape, you can power it up, change temperature and turn it off.
-For those of you who require a finer degree of control, there is an app you can download for your smartphone that not allows you to set the set the exact temperature.
-One the Pax 3 has reached your desired temperature it’ll vibrate to let you know it is ready ensuring none of that precious vapour goes to waste!
+With a single button at the top of the vape, you can power it up, change temperature and turn it off.
+For those of you who require a finer degree of control, there is an app you can download for your smartphone that not allows you to set the exact temperature.
+Once the Pax 3 has reached your desired temperature it’ll vibrate to let you know it is ready.
+This ensures that none of that precious vapour goes to waste!

 - Power: The engineers at Pax Vaporizers have managed to cram a massive 3500mah battery into the Pax’s small body.
 This is one of the biggest batteries available of any vaporizer on the market right now and provides double the raw power of the already impressive Pax 2.
-The Pax 3 will vape you herbs in under 20 seconds.
+The Pax 3 will reach vaping temperature in under 20 seconds.

 - Vaping experience: Further to the customisable temperature settings, the Pax 3 comes with the ability to choose the exact vaping experience you’re looking for.
 There are four options to choose from Stealth, Taste, Boost & Efficiency.